-A college visit is prime time to ask any burning questions you have.
+A college visit is a prime time to ask any burning questions you have.
 You can ask your guide about the best study spots on campus, you can ask professors about class size, and you can ask the financial aid office questions about paying for college.
-College finance is often on the forefront of people’s minds when deciding what college to attend, so use your visit to your advantage and schedule a meeting with the financial aid office in order to clarify or learn things.
+College finance is often at the forefront of people’s minds when deciding what college to attend, so use your visit to your advantage and schedule a meeting with the financial aid office in order to clarify or learn things.
 Financial aid is incredibly important, and who better to ask then the financial aid office?
 Here are a few questions that you can ask when you visit:

 What should you ask the financial aid office?

 Here is a list of questions to ask—and while it’s certainly not an exhaustive list, it can definitely help get the ball rolling.
 The more information you have, the better decision you can ultimately make.

 You don’t want to miss any deadlines, especially when it comes to your financial aid.
 If you miss deadlines, you may miss out on more financial aid opportunities or any financial aid at all.
 Make sure to keep a calendar of your deadlines!

 Do you require the CSS Profile, FAFSA, or other application forms?

 Along the same lines, you want to make sure that you’re eligible for any financial aid offered, and it usually starts with an application.

 Does your college have need-blind admissions? / Will applying for financial aid hurt my chances?

 Unfortunately, sometimes your finances can affect your chances of getting into college.
 However, many colleges are need-blind and don’t take into consideration your finances when they’re looking over your admissions application.